spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-email.md

 By default, emails are sent from `matrix@matrix.example.com`, as specified by the `exim_relay_sender_address` playbook variable.

-**Note**: If you are using a Google Cloud instance, [port 25 is always blocked](https://cloud.google.com/compute/docs/tutorials/sending-mail/), so you need to relay email through another SMTP server as described below.
+⚠ **Warning**: On some cloud providers (Google Cloud, etc.), [port 25 is always blocked](https://cloud.google.com/compute/docs/tutorials/sending-mail/), so sending email directly from your server is not possible.
+You will need to [relay email through another SMTP server](#relaying-email-through-another-smtp-server).

+💡 To improve deliverability, we recommend [relaying email through another SMTP server](#relaying-email-through-another-smtp-server) anyway.

 ## Firewall settings